DeadManLogan/DeadManLogan/README.md

 ## I'm a Developer, Athlete wannabe and Gamer!!

-- 📖 Currently learning React
+- 📖 Currently learning React and CSS
 - ☁️ Trying to master Cloud
-- 🏃 2022 Goal: Run my first marathon

 ### Languages and Tools: